cert-manager/website/content/docs/configuration/vault.md

     kubectl create serviceaccount -n sandbox vault-issuer
     ```

-1) Create the Secret resource for Kuberentes to populate the `token` value:
+1) Create the Secret resource for Kubernetes to populate the `token` value:

     ```yaml
     apiVersion: v1